sophia-ts/ieeesb-app/README.md

 - pip
 - python

-The required packages exist in the file named "reqirements.txt" To install them run the following command
+The required packages exist in the file named "requirements.txt" To install them run the following command
 ```
 pip install -r requirements.txt
 ```